The Problem

 DataDawn downloads data directly from federal government APIs, normalizes it, and cross-references it through verified linkage keys.
 A single member of Congress can be connected to their votes, floor speeches, stock trades, campaign donors, committee assignments, sponsored legislation, and lobbying activity directed at their committees — all in one query.

-On the regulatory side, a proposed rule can be traced from the Federal Register through its public comment docket to the final regulation in the Code of Federal Regulations.
-On the nonprofit side, every foundation grant, DAF disbursement, officer salary, and investment portfolio is searchable across nearly five million IRS filings.
+On the regulatory side, a proposed rule can be traced from the Federal Register through its OIRA review, its public comment docket, and into the final regulation in the Code of Federal Regulations.
+On the nonprofit side, every foundation grant, DAF disbursement, officer salary, and investment portfolio is searchable across more than five million IRS filings.

 Data sources